-I was born in the district of Millfield, Sunderland, UK in 1961.
-I left to attend Lancaster University gaining a degree in History and Political Theory in 1983.
+I was born in Sunderland, Tyne and Wear, UK in 1961.
+I left to attend Lancaster University gaining a degree in History in 1983.
 In 1986 I completed a PGCE at Durham University and in 1991 an MA in Education (Open University).
-After an initial career in teaching I became a freelance artist and poet.
-Since 2003 I have sought to develop innovative international creative projects/collaborations and experimental portraiture and poetry.
-I champion art and words for all, and deliver creative workshops and entertainment-driven talks and performances at public and educational venues throughout the UK and on cruise ships travelling across the globe.
-During 2012-2013 I was artist-and-poet-in-residence at Ustinov College, Durham University, UK, and returned in 2015-2016 sharing my time between Josephine Butler College and St Cuthbert's Society.
-I continue to be based in Durham and to work in collaboration with the university on arts-based initiatives.
+After an initial career in teaching I became a freelance artist, poet and arts educator, seeking to develop projects in the UK and internationally.
+I specialize in themed series of artworks, visual portraiture, installations, experimental poetry, collaborative cross-genre projects, innovative creative workshops and entertainment-driven public performances/talks.
+During 2012-2013 I was artist-and-poet-in-residence at Ustinov College, Durham University and returned in 2015-2016 sharing my time between Josephine Butler College and St Cuthbert's Society.
+In November 2016 I established a permanent base in Durham and continued to collaborate with the university on arts-based initiatives.
 In October 2023 I relocated to Cumbria and enjoy the use of a fabulous live/work studio above an historic stable block on the Northern fringes of the Lake District National Park.
 I work in a creative partnership with my wife Juliet Lunn (who designs bespoke websites) and together we also create (and teach how to make) limited edition handmade books.

 My paintings begin with looking.
 I take a motif from the observable world and work with it to layer-up dimensions of meaning that might impact on an audience in waves of experience that transcend both detached intellectual interpretation and fevered emotional response.
 My starting point is always the visually recognizable and my finishing point is always a hope to send my audience away with an altered feeling of how to look at the world.
 In that respect my works both begin and end with looking.
 This is not ‘art for art’s sake’, but art as theatrical performance.
 The audience completes the work.
 Although my paintings are broadly two-dimensional, motionless and silent they nevertheless embody narrative and therefore also aim to capture time, revealed both by the explicit exposure of the technical creative process involved and by the temporal story brought by the subject-matter.
 Ultimately, it is impossible precisely to frame in words how I hope my paintings will affect those who look upon them, or how I know when a work is complete.
 These reactions are stirred by sensibilities beyond language or grammar.
 But when I present my paintings to my audience I do so in the belief I have travelled some distance towards achieving these goals.